California Regulators Add Teeth to Landmark Clean Energy Policy

 Public Utilities Commission orders utilities to use renewable sources before electricity from fossil fuels

 The Loading Order sets a priority list for electricity sources.
-California’s utilities must first employ efficiency and conservation to meet customer demand; then from renewable sources such as wind, solar and geothermal.
+California’s utilities must first employ and conservation to meet customer demand; then from renewable sources such as wind, solar and geothermal.
 Only after all those supplies are exhausted may the utilities purchase power from fossil fuel plants.

 The CPUC already requires the state’s three investor-owned utilities—Pacific Gas & Electric, San Diego Gas & Electric, and Southern California Edison–to obtain certain minimum amounts of electricity through , demand response resources and renewables.
-Before today, the big energy companies ignored the Loading Order once they had met these other state-required targets.
+Before today, the big companies ignored the Loading Order once they had met these other state-required targets.
 The Commissioners ordered a halt to that practice, writing in their decision, “While hitting a for or demand response may satisfy other obligations of the utility, that does not constitute a ceiling on those resources for purposes of procurement.”

 “The Public Utilities Commission has confirmed what Californians have already come to understand; burning oil and gas to make electricity is bad for our health and bad for our ,” said Earthjustice attorney Will Rostov.
 “It should be a last resort instead of business as usual.”